 Having a combination of risk factors usually puts you at a greater risk than having just one risk factor.

-Prompt treatment with antibiotics combined with drainage of fluid from the joint usually resolves the infection.
-If treatment is delayed, however, the infection can quickly lead to joint degeneration and permanent damage.
+If treatment is delayed, septic arthritis can quickly lead to joint degeneration and permanent damage.

 Preparing for your appointment

-If you have painful and inflamed joints, you're likely to start by seeing your primary care doctor or a general practitioner.
-However, in some cases you may be referred to an infectious disease or joint specialist.
-If you've been seeing a joint specialist for an existing condition such as arthritis, you may start by seeing this doctor first.
+If you have painful and inflamed joints, you're likely to start by seeing your family doctor.
+He or she may refer you to an infectious disease or joint specialist.

 Because appointments can be brief and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.